Using typing.Self for Fluent Interfaces in Python

 Integrating with Protocols and Async Fluent APIs

-Self works seamlessly in async def methods.
-The return annotation remains identical.
+Self works seamlessly in async def methods — the return annotation remains identical.
 Protocol compliance requires explicit Self declarations to enforce structural subtyping.
-Static analyzers validate protocol conformance at runtime and compile time.

 from typing import Protocol, Self